SuperDARN/rst/docs/user_guide/linux_install.md

 Now go to the [Installation](#installation)

 #### TroubleShooting:

+> If you find any problems/solutions, please make a [github issue](https://github.com/superdarn/rst/issues/new) so the community can help you or add it to the documentation

+**Problem**

+Error: curses.h not found

+**Solution**

 * (Recommended) To make a symlink from lncurses library to lcurses; run the following commands in the terminal:

         ln -s /usr/lib64/libncurses.so /usr/lib64/libcurses.so